US Tariff Exclusion for Chinese Imports: What is the Status?

-While the US has imposed additional tariffs on Chinese imports in the course of the US-China trade war, the Office of the US Trade Representative (USTR) has put in place a tariff exclusion process to exempt certain Chinese imports from additional tariffs.
+While the US has imposed additional tariffs on Chinese imports in the course of the US-China trade war, beneath the headlines, the Office of the US Trade Representative (USTR) has put in place a tariff exclusion process to exempt certain Chinese imports from additional tariffs.

 Chinese goods in either one of the following four Section 301 lists are allowed to apply for tariff exemption through the USTR.

-So far, in total, 11 exclusion lists have been released on the USTR website.
+So far, 24 exclusion lists have been released on the USTR website.

-For List 1 (US$34 billion trade action) – seven batches of exclusions have been granted:
+For List 1 (US$34 billion trade action) – ten batches of exclusions have been granted: